bhelgas/HDD-Checker/README.md

 ### 3. **File Copy Logic**

-When the user clicks the "Kopier filer" button, the following happens:
+When the user clicks the "Copy files" button, the following happens:
 - The program retrieves the paths for the source and target folders from the application state.
 - The program splits the `extension_input` string into a vector of extensions (e.g., `["jpg", "png", "gif"]`).
 - The program then walks through the source folder (and its subfolders) using the `walkdir` crate.